Mission and Vision

 - Ensuring Lake Shore W becomes a Complete Street as part of the long-term Western Waterfront Master Plan, which will include dedicated space for people walking, wheeling, cycling, and using transit

 Keep the momentum going by signing and sharing this petition so that ActiveTO major road openings can continue and be expanded.

-As soon as the bike lanes and Major Road Openings started, people started using them in huge numbers.
+As soon as the ActiveTO bike lanes and Major Road Openings were introduced in 2020, people started using them in huge numbers.
 Bike ridership on Danforth Avenue went up by more than 40% compared to before bike lanes were installed.
 When half of Lake Shore W was opened to active transportation, there were as many people on bikes as there were cars pre-pandemic in both directions.
 There were as many as 21,000 people riding bikes and 4,400 people walking on weekends.

 In 2021, however, the City wavered on ActiveTO (nearby construction interfered with Lake Shore W) and there were a lot less road openings to enjoy.
 However, thanks in part to this petition, Black Creek Drive and Allen Road were added to the schedule.
 Now, the future of ActiveTO remains uncertain – only select road openings on Lake Shore W and Bayview have happened so far, and there is no set schedule for when or how they will continue.

 While the success of ActiveTO has been obvious, many areas of Toronto have been untouched by its benefits.
 In 2022, the permanence of ActiveTO should not only be secured, but expanded to more areas of Toronto.

 Overview of Changes